-Picking out a honing rod that’s right for you and your knives depends on your budget, the quality of your knives, and how frequently you foresee yourself honing your knives.
-This is not a tool that you need to break the bank for in order to get a quality item.
+Picking out a honing rod that’s right for you and your knives depends on your budget, the quality of your knives, and how frequently you foresee yourself honing them.
+That said, you needn't break the bank to get a quality honing steel.

-Best Overall: Winware 12-Inch Stainless Steel Sharpening Steel
+Best Overall: Winware by Winco 12-Inch Sharpening Steel

 Available in sets